solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     on the VM.

-6. Open the `vmdeploy.json` file from the `arm` folder with the text editor of choice.
+6. Open the `vmdeploy.json` file from the `arm` folder with the text editor of your choice.
 In line 219, update the value of the `fileUris` property to point to the `VMScriptExtension.ps1` script uploaded in step 5.

 7. Save the changes to the `vmdeploy` script, commit them to the `cognitive-search-vector` branch, and push the changes to the remote